blabla1337/skf-flask/skf/markdown/code_examples/django/6-code_example--XML_External_entities--.md

 	Models can be easily translated to other formats such as XML, Json, YAML
 	"""

-	//Serialization of SomeModel definded in Models.py
+	//Serialization of SomeModel defined in Models.py
 	from django.core import serializers
 	data = serializers.serialize("xml", SomeModel.objects.all())